portsoc/hangman-in-branches/README.md

 ## Objectives

-Aside from minor improvements, we are aiming to close the following tasks that we opened in the to-do list of [the previous branch](https://github.com/portsoc/hangman-in-branches/tree/8):
+Aside from minor improvements, we are aiming to close the following tasks opened in the to-do list of [the previous branch](https://github.com/portsoc/hangman-in-branches/tree/8):

 - Calculating and displaying a score
 - Hosting multiple games